saaspegasus/pegasus-docs/front-end/overview.md

 This will install all the dependencies necessary to build the front end.

 It will also generate a `package-lock.json` file.
-**It is recommended that you add this file to source control for consistency across installations.**
+**It is recommended that you add the `package-lock.json` to source control for consistency across installations.**

 ## Building in Development